Its-OK-Wakamatsu-san/Exact_time_interval_using_-time.sleep-/README.md

 > 1. The default system clock tickon a Windows OS is 15.625 msec -- 1/64 second.
 So that is the degree of time accuracy.

 ### Case#0
-GitHub Copilot made this routine.
+This program is created by GitHub Copilot.

 ### Case#1
 Case#1 is when using "time.sleep" , "threading", and "queue".[^1]  　I'll adjust the "time.sleep" period at the end of a series of threading processes.
 It is processing at every one second.